In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 When your carpet and tile are uneven

-Sometimes you will run into a situation where your tile and carpet are not matching up evenly.
+Sometimes, you will run into a situation where your tile and carpet do not match up evenly.

-Oftentimes, if you’re working over a concrete subfloor, the heights won’t line up.
-Many times, tile will be installed directly over the concrete and the carpet will be higher.
+Often, the heights won’t line up if you’re working over a concrete subfloor.
+Many times, tile will be installed directly over the concrete, and the carpet will be higher.

-Perhaps you’re working over a wood subfloor which has an additional layer of plywood subflooring for structural reasons.
+Perhaps you’re working over a wood subfloor that has an additional layer of plywood subflooring for structural reasons.
+Adding plywood is also common underneath marble flooring.

 Whatever the reason for the unevenness, the solution is one of two things: